 One to three awards for excellence in the teaching of the Classics will be given to college and university teachers from the United States and Canada.
 Thanks to a very generous gift to the APA’s Gatekeeper to Gateway Campaign for the Future of Classics from Daniel and Joanna Rose, the amounts to be awarded have been increased substantially.
-The gift from the Roses was made in response to the Association's Gatekeeper to Gateway Campaign and was therefore eligible for matching funds from a challenge grant the APA had received from the National Endowment for the Humanities.
 Each winner will receive a certificate of award and a cash prize of $500.
 In addition, each winner’s institution will receive $200 to purchase educational resources selected by the winner.
-The awards will be presented at the Plenary Session of the Annual Meeting in Chicago, IL in January 2014.
+The awards will be presented at the Plenary Session of the Annual Meeting in New Orleans, LA in January 2015.

 Criteria: The following factors are considered in the selection process: (a) excellence in the teaching of Classics at the undergraduate or graduate level; (b) subject matter that is "classical" in the widest sense, i.e., Greek and Latin language, literature, culture, mythology, history, etymology; and (c) the design and successful implementation of new courses and programs.
 Winners of these awards must be members of the APA and have a minimum of three years of teaching experience prior to nomination.
 By action of the APA Board of Directors, only individuals may be considered for these awards.